graeme-winter/dials_tutorials/ccp4-dls-2024/MULTI_LATTICE.md

 ![Image of an apparently single protein crystal](./images/protk-oav.png)

 The crystals were reported to be fragile, which we will explore.
-I should upload these data to Zenodo to allow external folks to follow along...
+[Data are uploaded here](https://zenodo.org/records/15258418) to allow you to follow along.

 ## Start of Processing